dimxxz/dimxxz-Cogs/leveler/README.md

 - Please keep that in mind when using this newer version!

 ----------------------------------------------------------------------------------------------
-Slightly modified and improved by me, dimxxz
+Modified and improved by me, dimxxz

 Changes that have been made:
 1. Rank Roles assignment issue fixed